dcminter/meminfo-rs/README.md

 # meminfo-rs

-A utility to show the `Dirty` and `Writeback` values from `/proc/meminfo` in simple window.
+A utility to show the `Dirty` and `Writeback` values from `/proc/meminfo` in a simple window.
 I wanted this so I could easily see the progress of syncing multi-gigabyte files onto a rather slow USB stick.

 ![Screenshot of meminfo-rs in action](docs/screenshot.png)